fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part4-tools.md

 That's it!
 Your Sidekick now has an extra appendage that can invoke the GitHub GraphQL API!

 ## Testing it out

+Before you can use the GitHub GraphQL API in your Sidekick, you need to create a GitHub API token.

+You can do this at https://github.com/settings/tokens.

+You **must** create a "Fine Grained" access token.
+Be sure to give the token **read only** access to things you want to ask the Sidekick about -- we recommend adding access to repository contents, issues, and pull requests, at a minimum.

+Once you have the token, set the `GITHUB_TOKEN` environment variable to the token value.

+Now you should be able to deploy the Sidekick and ask questions of it, like:
+* How many PRs are assigned me?
+* Show me the open issues in the fixie-ai/ai-jsx repo
+* What is my most recent pull request?

+In each case, the Sidekick will use the LLM to formulate a query to the GitHub GraphQL API, get back a response, and then use the LLM to generate a response.